 When it’s time for a break, the Louisiana Café offers hot and cold drinks, sweet treats or a welcoming lunch or evening buffet.
 House-made dishes using prime seasonal produce.

 In the museum’s sizeable two-level store, you will find a large and inspiring selection of new and classic items with an emphasis on Danish and Scandinavian design.
 Interior, clothing, books, posters, graphics, toys and more.

-The museum is open until 22:00 on Tuesdays to Fridays, so you can plan an evening visit combined with a delicious buffet in the café.
+The museum is open from 9:00 until 23:00 on Mondays to Saturdays, and from 9:00 - 18:00 Sundays so you can plan an evening visit combined with a delicious buffet in the café.

 The Louisiana Museum of Modern Art, Gl.
 Strandvej 13, 3050 Humlebæk

 Public transport with DOT - Your Public Transport